-No other garbage disposal on the market earns so many recommendations from both professionals and homeowners as the InSinkErator Evolution Excel (Est. $320), a continuous-feed garbage disposal.
+No other garbage disposal on the market earns so many recommendations from both professionals and homeowners as the InSinkErator Evolution Excel (Est. $325), a continuous-feed garbage disposal.
 In professional tests, its 1-horsepower motor reduces food scraps to tiny particles.
 Owners on retail sites consistently agree that the Excel can chop up anything they throw at it, including steak bones, corncobs, watermelon rinds, a pineapple top, and an avocado complete with the skin and pit.

 Most homeowners say they had no trouble installing the InSinkErator Evolution Excel, but some caution that it's very heavy and takes up a lot of space under the sink.
 On the plus side, that extra weight reflects its sturdy construction.
-We saw almost no durability complaints about this disposal, which has a rust-resistant stainless steel grinding chamber and is backed by a 7-year warranty.
+We saw almost no durability complaints about this disposal, which has a rust-resistant stainless steel grinding chamber and is backed by a seven-year warranty.
 The main problem users have with the Excel is that its baffle -- the rubber gasket that covers the drain --creates too much of an obstruction.
 Drainage is slow, and some users say they have to shove food down into the disposal opening by hand.

 Although the InSinkErator Excel is certainly tough, professional tests show it's not particularly fast.
-If speed is a priority for you, consider the Waste King Legend 8000 (Est. $140), which earns good marks for both speed and fineness of grinding.
+If speed is a priority for you, consider the Waste King Legend 8000 (Est. $155), which earns good marks for both speed and fineness of grinding.
 Users agree that this 1-horsepower continuous-feed disposer is powerful enough to handle all types of waste, and most find its "EZ Mount" system very easy to install.
 However, they're much more divided over its noise level, with some praising its quietness and others complaining that it's too loud.
 Professional tests show the Waste King's noise level to be moderate—not as loud as some cheaper disposals, but certainly not as whisper-quiet as the InSinkErator.

 Unlike the InSinkErator, the Waste King does not have a stainless-steel grinding chamber.
 The actual grinding components are made of stainless steel, but the chamber is nylon lined with fiberglass.
 This means it can't rust, but cracking is a possibility.
 Although the Waste King is backed by an impressive lifetime warranty, users are split about how well the company honors it.
 Of the few users who have had problems, about half praise the company's outstanding customer service, while the other half complain that reps are hard to reach and seize on any possible excuse to refuse to cover repairs.